 The College is not required to inform parents before a search takes place or to seek their consent to search their child.
-There is no legal requirement to make or keep a record of a search but the College will do so.
+There is no legal requirement to make or keep a record of a search but the College will do so on CPOMS and on the NMS monthly record held by the VP.
 The College will inform the individual student's parents or guardians where alcohol, illegal drugs or potentially harmful substances are found, though there is no legal requirement to do so.